 In this lab students learn and practice leather tooling, woodworking, mosaic building, and other arts and crafts media in order to hone their skills of task analysis and to explore various modalities that can be used for therapeutic interventions.

 The Norris Medical Library contains over 175,000 volumes and receives over 2,000 current periodicals.
-The library serves the Keck School of Medicine of USC, the School of Pharmacy, and the Division of Biokinesiology and Physical Therapy, and the Division of Occupational Science and Occupational Therapy.
+The library serves the Keck School of Medicine of USC, the School of Pharmacy, and the Division of Biokinesiology and Physical Therapy, and the Chan Division of Occupational Science and Occupational Therapy.

 University Park Campus and North University Park neighborhood

 The Center for Occupation and Lifestyle Redesign® is the world’s first center dedicated to the study of how everyday activities, known as “occupations” within the profession, influence human health and well-being.
-OTD and PhD classes are frequently held here.
+BS and PhD classes are frequently held here.

 The Thomas and Dorothy Leavey Library on the USC University Park Campus provides a state-of-the-art learning environment for students and faculty.
 Leavey’s print and electronic collections, services, and technology are designed to facilitate coursework, studying, and research.
 Experts are available 24 hours a day to provide assistance with research and computing.
 Leavey’s technology-enhanced spaces support teaching and individual or group study — as well as film screenings, multimedia production and viewing, presentations, and videoconferencing.